PasionMovil/poderpda/site/wp-content/plugins/wp-missed-schedule/readme.txt

 [sLaNGjIs Team do not provide support on WordPress.org forum](https://wordpress.org/plugins/wp-missed-schedule/other_notes/)

 All in One [Gold Version](https://slangji.wordpress.com/wp-missed-schedule-gold/) with vary Frequency of Checking.

-`
+Alpha development release is available only on [GitHub](https://github.com/slangji) `
-200.000+ Downloads and 60.000+ Active Installs!
+236.000+ Downloads and 70.000+ Active Installs!

 A special thank to all users who have installed this plugin: best regards by sLa NGjI's Team ;)
 `
+`
+Legend:

+Branche is identified with first year on current version number (*2014*.1231.0) 2014 for example.

+Build is identified with progressive number on middle version number (2014.*1231*.0) 2014-12-31.

+Revision is identified with progressive number on last version number (2014.1231.*1*) 1 for example.

+All previous versions, on fact, before the last stable, are deprecated and no longer supported in this project!

+Periodically, the distribution files will be silenty
+updated: you are advised to re-download or re-install it based on the build date rather than on its version.

+We always recommend upgrading to the latest version!
+`
-= 2014.1231.2014 =
+= 2014.1231.2015 =
-* Celebrative [MAJOR][UPDATE] 200.000+ Downloads Day!
+* Major Release [UPDATED][RELOADED] Self Deactivation Features!
  * Please update as soon as possible!
- * Stable Release 2015 Branche 2014 Build 2015-08-25
+ * Release 2014 Branche 2014 Update 2015 Build 2015-11-25
- * Full Support and Compatibility for WordPress 2.1+ to 4.3+
+ * Full Support and Compatibility for WordPress 2.1+ - 4.4+
- * Preemptive Support for WordPress 4.4-alpha
+ * Preemptive Support for WordPress 4.5-alpha
+ * SPECIAL GOLD EDITION is now a [separate distro](https://slangji.wordpress.com/wp-missed-schedule-gold/).
+ * WPMS Cleaner is now a [separate distro](https://slangji.wordpress.com/wp-missed-schedule-db-cron-transient-cleaner/).
+ * MAINTENANCE Release According WordPress 4.3.1
+ * MAINTENANCE Release According WordPress 4.3
+ * MAINTENANCE Release According WordPress 4.2.5
+ * MAINTENANCE Release According WordPress 4.2.4
+ * MAINTENANCE Release According WordPress 4.2.3
+ * MAINTENANCE Release According WordPress 4.2.2
+ * MAINTENANCE Release According WordPress 4.2.1
+ * MAINTENANCE Release According WordPress 4.2
+ * FIXED If Requirements Not Match Control Panel Loop
+ * FIXED If Requirements Not Match Dashboard Freeze
+ * FIXED Somes Priority Filter Issues
+ * NEW Work with all WordPress Versions from 2.1+ to 4.4+
+ * NEW Transients Caching to Reduce db Queries and Server Load
+ * NEW Prioritization of Plugin Loading
  * NEW load_plugin_textdomain Languages Loading by Default
+ * NEW Plugin Self Deactivation if Requirements Not Match
+ * NEW If Requirements Not Match Plugin is Not Loaded
- * NEW Full Support uninstall.php
+ * NEW Full db wp_options cleanup on activation (anticorrupted)
- * NEW Full Support Uninstall Hook
+ * NEW Full db wp_options cleanup on uninstall or deactivation
  * ADD Multisite Uninstall Routine Compatibility Support
+ * UPDATED Pre-Activation-Deactivation-Uninstall Code
+ * UPDATED Somes Priority Filters Values
+ * INCLUDED All Features of Major Release 2014.1231.2014
+ * INCLUDED All Features of Major Release 2013.1231.2015
+ * INCLUDED All Features of Major Release 2013.1231.2014
+ * INCLUDED All Features of Major Release 2013.1231.2013
- * Bump Version 2014 Build 1231 Revision 2 a.k.a.
-2014
+ * Bump Version 2014 Build 1231 Revision 2015
-= 2014.1231.1 =
+= 2014.1231.2014 =
-* Recommended [UPDATE] Removed Notices and Undefinied Constant Warning!
+* Celebrative Release [MAJOR][RELOADED] 200.000+ Downloads Day!
  * Please update as soon as possible!
- * Stable Release 2015 Branche 2014 Build 2015-08-18
+ * Release 2014 Branche 2014 Update 2014 Build 2015-11-25
- * Full Support and Compatibility for WordPress 2.1+ to 4.3+
+ * Full Support and Compatibility for WordPress 2.1+ - 4.1+
- * Preemptive Support for WordPress 4.4-alpha
+ * Preemptive Support for WordPress 4.2-alpha
- * Extended Support for all Released WordPress Versions
+ * 200.000 Downloads and 60.000+ Active Installs Day 2015-08-25
+ * MAINTENANCE Release According WordPress 4.1+
+ * MAINTENANCE Release According WordPress 4.0+
+ * MAINTENANCE Release According WordPress 3.9+
  * FIXED ticket #7121343 [Annoying PHP Debug Notices](https://wordpress.org/support/topic/php-notice-53)
  * FIXED ticket #6739625 [SQL EOL CRLF (dos) Mode Problems](https://wordpress.org/support/topic/help-with-activating-on-multisite)
  * FIXED ticket #6642239 [Undefined Constant Warning](https://wordpress.org/support/topic/undefined-constant-warning)